Tommy Boy: Plot

 However, Paul sabotages the company's computers, causing sales posted by Michelle to be either lost or rerouted.
 With half of the sales now canceled, the bank (now backed by Beverly and Paul) decides to sell Callahan Auto to Zalinsky.
+Feeling she let Tommy down after not keeping any backups for the sales, Michelle abruptly quits.
+At the airport, Michelle notices Beverly and Paul kissing and calls her police detective brother to investigate.
 Hoping to persuade Zalinsky to reconsider, Tommy and Richard board a plane to Chicago posing as flight attendants.
 In Chicago, they briefly meet with Zalinsky, but he tells them he desires the reputation connected with the Callahan brand, planning to shutter the company and lay off its workers, which, in turn, would financially ruin the town.

 Tommy and Richard are denied entrance to the Zalinsky board room since Tommy has no standing.
 As they wallow on the curb in self-pity, Michelle quickly arrives with Paul and Beverly's police records.
-Tommy devises a plan: dressed as a suicide bomber by using road flares, he attracts the attention of a live television news crew and, along with Michelle and Richard, forces his way back into the board room.
+Tommy devises a plan: dressed as a suicide bomber by using road flares (and Richard's wristwatch), he attracts the attention of a live television news crew and, along with Michelle and Richard, forces his way back into the board room.
 Back in Sandusky, Callahan workers watch the drama on television.
 In a final move of pure persuasion, Tommy quotes Zalinsky's own advertising slogan, claiming he stands for the "American working man."
 As the television audience watches, Zalinsky signs Tommy's purchase order for 500,000 brake pads.
 Although Zalinsky nullifies the purchase order as he will soon own Callahan Auto, Michelle arrives with Paul's police records, which include outstanding warrants for fraud.

-Since Beverly is still married to Paul, her marriage to Big Tom was bigamous and therefore never legal.
-All of Big Tom's controlling shares thus belong to his son.
+Since Beverly is still married to Paul, her marriage to Big Tom was bigamous and therefore never legal, meaning that all of Big Tom's controlling shares thus belong to his son.
 When Tommy refuses to sell the shares, the deal with Zalinsky is off, and since Tommy still holds Zalinsky's purchase order, the company is saved.
 Paul attempts to flee, but accidentally triggers a crash test mechanism that subdues him, and he is subsequently arrested.
-Zalinsky admits defeat, honoring the sales order, and invites Beverly to dinner.
+Zalinsky admits defeat, honoring the sales order, and invites Beverly to dinner, who reluctantly agrees rather than join Paul in jail.
 Back in Sandusky, Tommy gives a speech at the plant saying he will take his presidency of Callahan Auto seriously to keep the workers steadily employed.
-Sailing in his dinghy on a lake, Tommy tells his father's spirit he will continue his legacy at Callahan and says he must go ashore to have dinner with Michelle and her family, having begun a relationship with her.
+Sailing in his dinghy on a lake, Tommy tells Big Tom's spirit he will continue his legacy at Callahan and says he must go ashore to have dinner with Michelle and her family, having begun a relationship with her.